 Later in the school year, the Girls in STEM program invites our students to help run a Jimu robot-building event.
 During the Jimu Robot event, Team 2960 students spend time mentoring middle school girls as they get to experience building a robot for the first time.

 Students from Team 2960 provide technical support to our growing group of Middle School FIRST Technical Challenge Students.
-We also help our Middle School teams host and run a tournament.
+Birmingham has 4 FTC teams that operate out of both of our Middle Schools.

 The BATP (Birmingham Adult Transition Program) is a unique school for adults with mild cognitive impairments, autism, or other developmental disabilities between the ages of 18-26.
 Students who attend the BATP must be recommended during their senior year of high school, have an IEP to participate, and not have taken their diploma upon the completion of high school.
 The purpose of the program is to provide continuing education in the areas of community access, pre-vocational skills, and life skills that some students need beyond high school.